davidnaviaweb/coffee-break/README.md

 - The database configuration: type, host, name, user and password. **NOTE: Do not forget to create the database**
 - Change the `FILESYSTEM_DISK` to `public`
 - Change `MAIL_HOST` to `localhost` (check [Mail](https://github.com/davidnaviaweb/coffee-break#mail) section below)

+3. Generate the unique key of the project:

+   `php artisan key:generate`

 Then, to follow up the installation of the project, the necessary commands have to be executed to populate the database with test data and compile the necessary assets: